EinfachTuen/white-hat-learning/tools/rdp.md

 xfreerdp /u:htb-student /p:"HTB_@cademy_stdnt!" /v:10.129.201.55
 ```
 After successful authentication, a new window will appear with access to the server's desktop to which we have connected.

+## Login brute forcing with hydra,
+- see tools/hydra.md